-Encourage the development of high technical skills and resilience in a safe environment, allowing students to demonstrate commitment and act on feedback.
-(Resilience)
+Encourage the development of technical skills and resilience in a safe environment, allowing students to demonstrate commitment and act on feedback.

-Empower students to enable them to follow a recipe and substitute ingredients and cooking methods as appropriate, demonstrating an understanding of food science and food choices e.g. veganism, allergies and healthy eating.
-(Endeavour)
+Empower students to enable them to follow a recipe and substitute ingredients and cooking methods as appropriate, demonstrating an understanding of food science and food choices, e.g. veganism, allergies and healthy eating.

-Engage with students to encourage them to understand the social, moral, ethical and environmental factors which affect the inequalities in food distribution on a global scale and give them an understanding of the need to minimise ‘food waste’ and eat seasonably starting with their own practice.
-(Autonomy)
+Engage with students to encourage them to understand the social, moral, ethical and environmental factors which affect the food industry on a global scale, and give them an understanding of the need to minimise food waste and eat responsibly, starting with their own practice.

-Allow students to work in partnership with their peers in practical lessons, share opinions and ideas, give and receive peer feedback to strengthen students’ independence and confidence.
-(Expression)
+Allow students to work in partnership with their peers in practical lessons, share opinions and ideas, and give and receive peer feedback to strengthen students’ independence and confidence.

-Y8 – Food preparation and cooking skills, food science and food & environment
+Year 8 – Food preparation and cooking skills, food science, and food and environment

-Yr9 – Food preparation and cooking skills, nutritional needs & health and food science
+Year 9 – Food preparation and cooking skills, nutritional needs and health, and food science

 Students will also have the opportunity to develop advanced technical skills with a professional chef.